MdSHub/Multi-label-Classification-using-Darknet53/README.md

 You dont need any GPU for the above code to Labelling the input image or videos.It is working fine on i3 with 4 gb Ram.

-Officials weight file link https://pjreddie.com/media/files/yolov3.weights
+Officials weight file link https://pjreddie.com/media/files/yolov3.weights You have to download the weight file  and store in Configuration folder with a  name "network.weights".
+Install all the libraries needed to run the code.